Learn and Plan | Demystifying common life insurance myths

 Myth 3: life insurance is too expensive

-Certain term life insurance policies, for instance, can offer coverage with premiums that cost as little as $160 a year.
-To help compare, if you purchase a daily cup of coffee at $3, you’ll spend over $1,000 in one year!
+Certain term life insurance policies can offer coverage with premiums at a low cost.
+You may find that it costs as little as a cup of coffee per year.
 When selecting a coverage amount, you don’t necessarily need an overly inflated high-dollar policy to put valuable protection in place.
 Find an option that fits your budget and will help your family to cover final expenses, costs of living, or any other goals you have in mind.
 As your needs change or your family grows, you can revisit your coverage to see if it still matches your situation and provides adequate financial protection.
 Remember that life insurance is about safeguarding your loved ones’ futures, so it’s important to focus on the benefits, rather than the cost or premium.

 Myth 4: purchasing life insurance is too confusing